ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**June 1, 2145:**

+I did some tweaking of the presentation in the document on statistical consistency and unbalanced data.

 **June 1, 2025:**

 I was asked today whether regrades will be offered for Hwks 2 and 3.
 Here is what I decided: